nais/doc/docs/nais-application/application.md

     ```

 ##### azure.application.claims.groups
 Groups is a list of Azure AD group IDs to be emitted in the `groups` claim in tokens issued by Azure AD.
-This also restricts access to only members of the defined groups unless overridden by `allowAllUsers`.
+This also assigns groups to the application for access control.
+Only direct members of the groups are granted access.

 Relevant information: